Genivia/ugrep/README.md

            -Z[MAX], --fuzzy[=MAX]
                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
 By default, MAX is 1: one deletion, insertion  or  sub- stitution  is  allowed.
-When `+' and/or `-' precedes MAX, only insertions and/or deletions are allowed.
+When  `+' and/or `-' precede MAX, only insertions and/or deletions are allowed, respectively.
 When `~' precedes  MAX,  substitution  counts as one error.
 For example, -Z+~3 allows up to three insertions  or  substitutions,  but  no deletions.
 The  first character of an approximate match always matches the begin  of  a  pattern.
 Option  --sort=best  orders matching  files  by  best  match.
 No  whitespace  may be given between -Z and its argument.

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives  (.cpio,